jbienz/ReGlass/docs/index.md

 There are three sliders that can be used to adjust the blur, but the defaults should work well for most games.

 #### Why blur the depth map at all?
-The primary reason is to make life easier for HoloPlay Studio when recreating the scene.
+The primary reason is to make life easier for Holoplay and Refract when recreating the scene.

 In CyberPunk 2077, for example, the depth map often has holes and pixelation in areas like hair:

 <img src="Images/HairNoBlur.png">

-These wreak havoc when HoloPlay tries to recreate the 3D surface for the hair.
+These wreak havoc when Holoplay or Refract try to recreate the 3D surface for the hair.
 Blurring the depth map fills in holes and smoothes out the pixelation.

 <img src="Images/HairBlur.png">